developer-zebra/developer-zebra-site/src/stagenow/4-1/gettingstarted/index.md

     Note: The tool's built-in staging server is an FTP server to which devices download the staging content of the deployment section, files selected for download from the remote server, and RD staging files.
 Because multiple applications cannot use Port #21 (usually used by FTP servers) at the same time, administrators must ensure the Workstation Tool PC does not have another FTP server running in the background (or that it uses a different port). **The staging (FTP) server runs only when the tool is running**, and stops when the application closes.
 Therefore StageNow must be running when staging the device with profiles as described above.

 * The StageNow Client resides on the device and provides a user interface for the staging operator to initiate staging.
-The operator uses a staging method (i.e. prints and scans a barcode, plays an audio file, or reads an NFC tag) to deliver staging data to the device.
+The operator uses a staging method (i.e. prints and scans a barcode or reads an NFC tag) to deliver staging data to the device.

 -----